sherryazhang/arrival/README.md

 GROUP BY time_bucket
 ```

-output\
+output

 <img width="201" height="177" alt="Screenshot 2025-10-23 at 2 47 34 PM" src="https://github.com/user-attachments/assets/2d24d6e4-c9c8-4319-9e32-4df66bb3bfa8" />

 ### the recommendation
-users visit the site and order food delivery the most at night, specifically at 8pm. it would be interesting to test run push notifications at that time and see how it affects order count.
+Users visit the site and order food delivery the most at night, specifically at 8pm.
+It would be interesting to test run push notifications at that time and see how it affects order count.
 I also understand that user behavior is subjective, so I offer a deepdive into each user below

 ### the deepdive
-here, I want to answer the question - how often and consistent do each user order? the insights derived could be useful for user segmentation to deliver more personalized experiences. unfortunately, the output data is sensitive so I can only show the SQL script
+Here, I want to answer the question - how often and consistent do each user order?
+The insights derived would be useful for user segmentation to deliver more personalized experiences.

+Unfortunately because the output data is sensitive, I can only share the SQL script and methodology.
+The idea here is to get the mean and standard deviation of the order time along with the total number of orders per user.
+A low standard deviation and high order count point to consistent behavior.
+And create the opportunity to increase ordering behavior.

 ```
 WITH EST_order_hours AS (